ddmitov/tabula/README.md

      3000
   2. port range like:
      3000-4000
-  Privileged ports equal to or below port 1024
+  Privileged ports equal to or below port 1024 or Chrome unsafe ports
   are not accepted for security reasons!
 --no-port-test
   Do not test the supplied single port.